Skip to content

 Option 1 - Hire a registered Professional Engineer:

-A Professional Engineer who is registered in the State of Alaska may oversee the construction of a septic system by either a contractor or a homeowner.
-The engineer will evaluate the soils, perform a percolation test if necessary, and design the septic system.
-The contractor or homeowner will construct the system, while the engineer is responsible for inspections and the completion of the required Documentation of Construction paperwork.
-An engineer is also required for any system serving multiple buildings, commercial buildings with wastewater flows over 500 gallons per day, non-domestic wastewater flows and conditions that do not allow installation of conventional wastewater system.
+A Professional Engineer who is registered in the State of Alaska will evaluate the soils, perform a percolation test if necessary, design the septic system, and certify the completed installation meets requirements.
+The contractor or homeowner will construct the system, while the engineer is responsible for completion of the required paperwork.
+An engineer is required for any system serving multiple buildings, commercial buildings with wastewater flows over 500 gallons per day, non-domestic wastewater flows and conditions that do not allow installation of conventional wastewater system.
 An engineer is also required if minimum requirements or separation distances cannot be met.

 Option 2 - Hire a Certified Installer: